 We are driving industry change, and continually iterating our technology.
 In 2018 we developed voice ordering, which has been integrated into virtual assistants, corporate platforms and our chat applications to further improve customer experience.
 In 2018, we further focussed on personalization features, which are now deployed in 23 countries.

 REPORT OF THE SUPERVISORY BOARD

-REPORT OF THE Supervisory board

-DEAR SHAREHOLDERS,
+DEAR SHAREHOLDERS.